-Overall, this may just be the best tremolo pedal for guitar that you can choose.
+Overall, this may just be the best tremolo pedal for the guitar that you can choose.
 The pedal has a lot of features and versatility.
-It comes at a relatively high price compared to other options, but for anyone looking for a high quality pedal, the purchase will be well worth it.
+It comes at a relatively high price compared to other options, but for anyone looking for a high-quality pedal, the purchase will be well worth it.

 The Demeter Tremulator is also a very worthy option for anyone looking for the best tremolo pedal for guitar.
 The pedal also comes with more simplicity than the Diamond tremolo pedal above.

-For the minimalists who just want an effective pedal that does what it needs to do, the Demeter Tremulator may be the perfect choice.
-The two knobs on the pedal control depth and speed and the effect only has one foot-pedal to use.
+For the minimalists who just want an effective pedal that does what it needs to do, the Demeter Tremulator may be a perfect choice.
+The two knobs on the pedal control depth and speed.
+The effect only has one foot-pedal to use.

 The Malekko Heavy Industry Omicron Series Tremolo is also an excellent option that is simplistic in design but also comes with a lower price tag than many of the options on this list.

-The pedal works with just two knobs, one which controls speed and one which controls depth.
-This tremolo effects pedal gives you just what you need to get the job done in a tiny easy to manage package.
+The pedal works with just two knobs, one which controls speed and one which controls the depth.
+This tremolo effects pedal gives you just what you need to get the job done in a tiny easy-to-manage package.